-APPENDIX 1 0
+R65 APPENDIX 1 0

-10.5 Glossary
+10.6 Glossary

-Dielectric constant

-An electrical property of the product to be measured used in radar measurement.
-Also known as εr, DK and relative permittivity.
+Dielectric constant An electrical property of the product to be measured used in radar measurement.
+Also known as &r, DK and relative permittivity.
 Defines the strength of the wave reflected back to the device's signal converter.

-Direct Plus

-Direct Plus mode is an alternative measurement mode.
+Direct Plus Direct Plus mode is an alternative measurement mode.
 If it is possible there will be an interference signal in the measurement zone that is larger than the level signal, select "Direct Plus" mode.
 If you select "Direct Plus" mode, the device locks on the level signal and monitors changes in level.
 If the device then finds larger reflections in the silo, it will only monitor the largest signal in a small search zone around the first reflection found and ignore all other reflections.
 The interference signal must not be near to the level signal.

 Distance The distance from the face of flange to the level (1 product) or the surface of the top product (2 or more products).
-See the diagrams at the end of this section.
+See the diagrams at the end of this and functions of the device are included in it.